mindaugaskasp/discord-music-bot/README.md

 # discord-music-bot
+NOT IN ACTIVE DEVELOPMENT AND MAY CONTAIN ISSUES & BUGS

 Music bot for Discord voip app, contains only music playback code and no other unnecessary overhead code.
 Free to fork and/or contribute.